03 Using R syntax

 would split a text consisting of 1024 tokens into two chunks with every

 chunk consisting of 512 tokens.
-For every chunk a text embedding is
+For every chunk, a text embedding is

 calculated.
 As a result, you receive a sequence of embeddings.
 The first

-embeddings characterizes the first part of the text and the second
+embedding characterizes the first part of the text and the second

 embedding characterizes the second part of the text (and so on).
 Thus,